Skip to main content

 On-the-job training builds a foundation for safe laboratory practices and research productivity.
 Typically, the most experienced researchers mentor and guide laboratory personnel in learning and performing new procedures safely.

 Sharing procedural knowledge among colleagues has a direct and positive effect on safety performance at the workplace (Liu, Long, and Guo).
-Furthermore, in a study of the introduction of more stringent labroatory safety practices across University of California research campuses, researchers found effects in the usage of dangerous compounds while not reducing publication rates nor changing research agendas of affected scientists (Galasso, Luo, and Zhu).
+In a different study involving University of California research campuses, introducing more stringent labroatory safety practices did not reduce publication rates nor change research agendas (Galasso, Luo, and Zhu).

 Review the information below to learn more about developing an effective training program in your research laboratory.